 It’s a shame.

-So, in total, your workout should consist of about 4 exercises for 3 sets a piece for a total of 12 working sets; and you should look to train 2-3 days per week, resting at least one day between each session.
+So, in total, your workout would consist of about 4 exercises for 3 sets a piece, for a total of 12 working sets; and you should look to train 2-3 days per week, resting at least one day between each session.

 A sample week might look like this: